-- Place the cooked beef (optional) bacon, and the rest of the ingredients into the slow cooker.
-Cook on high 3.5 hours or low 5 hours.
+- Cook on high 3.5 hours or low 5 hours.
 Stir occasionally.
-Or this can be baked in a dutch oven at 350 degrees Fahrenheit for 3-4 hours.
+Or this can be baked in a Dutch oven at 350 degrees Fahrenheit for 3-4 hours.

 If you loved this post, please share.
 It helps to show me that these types of posts are helpful – thank you!

 I hope that you liked this recipe.
 If you are looking for more ideas on what to make, here are a few other recipes that you may enjoy.